Pipeline West/Clipper Gold Project – Earn-In with Kinross Gold

-The 100% controlled Pipeline West-Clipper Gold Project (“PWC”) is located in Lander County, approximately 80 km southwest of Elko.
+The Pipeline West-Clipper Gold Project (“PWC”) is subject to an earn-in, and is operated, by Kinross Gold.
+PWC is located in Lander County, approximately 80 km southwest of Elko.
 PWC lies within and is directly on strike with the Cortez portion of the prolific Battle Mountain – Eureka Trend of world-class gold and base metal mines.
 PWC encompasses 24.7 square kms (9.5 square miles) of unpatented mining claims and patented (fee) lands adjacent to properties controlled by the Nevada Gold Mines JV.

 Figure 1: Location of PWC